 transmitted securely with an SSL

-Pay your respects to the prisoner of war at the War Cemetery and World War II Museum along with Khmer Stone Sanctuary from 11th century teaching you the legacy of the Khmer Empire.
+Pay your respects to the prisoners of war at the War Cemetery and World War II Museum, which together with the Khmer Stone Sanctuary from the 11th century, teaches you the legacy of the Khmer Empire.

 Hotel in Bangkok

 Welcome & pick-up from your hotel by our local English-speaking tour guide and private driver.
 Then head to Kanchanaburi province.

 It takes about 2.30 hours to reach there.

 The first stop is at the War Cemetery, which contains approximately 9,000 remains of prisoners of war who died during the construction of the “Death Railway.”

 Next up, a little walk to visit Thailand – Burma Railway Center or Death Railway Museum.

 Thailand – Burma Railway Center or Death Railway Museum inside displays the events that happened during the construction of the River Kwai Bridge and exhibits the collections of photographs, pictures, articles, pistols, knives, other related items, and movies.